8699STrs15) is the backtest's "code" and

 i.e. buy some number of stocks not already held, the number of stocks per

-period is preceded by a lowercase "t".
-In "dual semi" mode,
+period is preceded by a lowercase "t

 indicate the ranks to hold in the Standard format.

-A rebalance code may be specified: "n" for no rebalancing,
+A rebalance code may be specified: "n

-"m" for margin rebalancing, "c" for cash
+" for margin rebalancing, "c

-rebalancing, and "s" for cash rebalancing with a shown
+" for cash rebalancing with a shown

 balance.
-If no code is specified, it defaults to "m".
+If no code is specified, it defaults to "m

-p # c # [h]
+# c

 First, the screen codes are listed for the index, the low screen, and the high screen.
 The index may be a regular screen code, or one of the following index codes: